Collage of three D.C. plates.

 Apportioned plate no. AP-0167

-Apportioned plate no. AP-0508
+Apportioned plate no. AP-0605

 Due to its small size and number of commercial trucks based within its borders, it's not surprising that Washington, D.C. was the last American jurisdiction to introduce plates of this type.
 Apportioned plates are issued for use on commercial vehicles that travel across state lines.
-Registration fees are apportioned to jurisdictions in which the vehicle is operated based upon records of mileage travelled maintained by the owner.
+Registration fees are apportioned to jurisdictions in which the vehicle is operated based upon records of mileage traveled maintained by the owner.

 Click on image for caption and credit.